ScilifelabDataCentre/Publications/README.md

   This is done automatically if the PubMed or Crossref data specifies ORCID for a publication author.
 New in version 4.0.

+- Allow setting a flag 'Open Access' for a publication.
+New in version 4.0.

-- The publications data can be extracted in JSON and CSV formats.
-The CSV format allows some basic filtering options.
+- The publications data can be extracted in JSON, CSV, XLSX and TXT formats.

 - API to ask the server to fetch publications from PubMed or Crossref.
   See [its README](https://github.com/pekrau/Publications/tree/master/publications/api).